xxMrPHDxx/chess-ts/README.md

-# 🚀 Welcome to your new awesome project!
+# Chess game using TypeScript + Webpack

-This project has been created using **webpack-cli**, you can now run
+This project has been created using **webpack-cli**.
+Play the game online here https://xxmrphdxx.github.io/chess-ts

+## To build, run
 ```
 npm run build
 ```